 Court Records are public records and available to anyone.
 Court Records include a court case file that includes a court docket and all of the documents filed in your court case.
 You are able to access your court records on the website, or at the Camden County Clerk of Court where the case was filed.

 Every state keeps a record of people’s criminal past.
 These state databases are all linked so you are able to track criminal backgrounds from other states.
-Go to county courthouse and check in person, or check online.
+Go to county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that the crime was in a different state entirely, you may have to pay for a more comprehensive search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any of the following crimes: